-Basic melee weapon.
+Basic melee weapon, a full year before Half-Life!.
 Each non-boss level is ended by having Leonard smack Cletus in the head with the crowbar.

 Highly accurate .454 pistol that works well for sniping enemies at long ranges, though it lacks power.